-Current Assets Compared to Current Liabilities
+Current Assets Compared to Current

-■ Current Assets ■ Current Liabilities
+Current Assets Current Liabilities

 - The current ratio is one measure of Pohnpei's ability to pay its short-term obligations.
 The current ratio compares total current assets and liabilities.
 A current ratio of 2.00 to 1 indicates good current liquidity and an ability to meet the short-term obligations.
-This analysis uses only the General Fund, the primary operating fund of Pohnpei. - At September 30, 2008, Pohnpei had a General Fund ratio of current assets to current liabilities of 1.63 to 1.
-This indicates that Pohnpei had nearly 1 and two-thirds times the amount of current assets to pay current liabilities and is considered a below satisfactory indicator of liquidity, and a significant decline when compared with the ratios of the prior periods.
+This analysis uses only the General Fund, the primary operating fund of Pohnpei. - At September 30, 2009, Pohnpei had a General Fund ratio of current assets to current liabilities of 1.51 to 1.
+This indicates that Pohnpei had 1 and one half times the amount of current assets to pay current liabilities and is considered a below satisfactory indicator of liquidity, and a decline when compared with the ratios of the prior periods.

-Quick Ratio

-How is our short-term cash position?
+Quick Ratio How is our short-term cash position?